CaptainCrouton89/AlariaWiki/Dwarves.md

 #### Stoneborn
 *Passive ability.*

 You do not get a full night's rest unless you sleep on stone.
 If that stone is not also part of the ground, subtract 50 from the sleeping challenge number.

-However, when standing on solid ground, you have +1 on your A/D rolls.
+You gain a basic attunement to stone.

 #### Hearty and Gruff
 *Passive ability.*